Security-Onion-Solutions/securityonion-docs/elasticsearch.rst

      Low watermark breach estimated in ~42.47 days (2026-01-06)

 For maximum retention, our goal is to get the cluster balanced as close to the low watermark setting as possible.
-Here "balanced" is referring to 4GB of data coming in should equal about 4GB worth of the oldest data being deleted.

-From this output it appears the cluster is gaining about 4GB worth of logs per day.
-ILM is currently deleting roughly 0.5GB per day, so overall my cluster's storage usage is increasing.
-Without tweaking ILM configuration this cluster will hit the watermark in roughly 42 days (total retention being roughly 98 days).
+In this example, it appears the cluster is gaining about 4GB worth of logs per day.
+However, ILM is currently deleting roughly 0.5GB per day, so overall storage usage is increasing.
+Without tweaking ILM configuration, this cluster will hit the watermark in roughly 42 days (total retention being roughly 98 days).
 To combat this, one option is to set a global_overrides for the delete phase as described above setting the delete phase to something like 90 days.
 This gives us a bit of space between the estimated retention and our actual delete phase.

-In addition to global overrides, which apply to all indices.
-It is possible to tweak per index ILM policies.
-Perhaps Suricata alert data is something you need to keep in storage for 120 days.
+In addition to global overrides, which apply to all indices, it is possible to tweak per index ILM policies.
+For example, perhaps Suricata alert data is something you need to keep in storage for 120 days.
 You can configure the so-suricata.alerts policy to have a delete phase of 120d.
 This comes at the cost of needing to reduce retention on other indices in order to free up the needed storage for Suricata alerts.

 .. tip::